jotd666/gods-deluxe/README.md

 The music files can be installed separately or removed.

+### Contributing
-Contributors are very welcome for:
+The game is not under active development, but contributors are very welcome for:
 - submitting new levels using level editor (check editor_howto.txt file)
-- submitting bugs (check the BUGS.txt file before doing so!)
+- submitting patches (check the BUGS.txt file before doing so!)

 ### Thanks
 - Bitmap Bros for the cunning level & game design.